Engoo Blog Travel & Fun

 Pinch

-Pinching is squeezing something small between your finger and thumb.
-When cooking, this refers to a very small amount of powder, like sugar or pepper.
+Generally, "pinching" is squeezing something between your finger and thumb.
+But in cooking, it's a noun for a very small amount of powder, such as sugar or pepper.

 Add a teaspoon of salt and a pinch of pepper.